Credal Bayesian Deep Learning: Aleatoric uncertainty check for -level IHDR

 \section{Aleatoric uncertainty check for $\alpha$-level IHDR}

-The diameter of $IR_\alpha$ is a function of the aleatoric uncertainty (AU) faced by the agent.\footnote{Since the diameter is a metric concept, we assume that we can find a well-defined metric $d_\mathbf{y}$ on $\mathcal{Y}$.
-If that is not the case, we substitute the diameter with the notion of cardinality.} If we want to avoid to perform the procedure in section \ref{appl} only to discover that $IR_\alpha$ is ``too big'', then we can add an ``AU check''.
+The diameter of $IR_\alpha(\hat{\mathcal{P}}_\text{pred})$ is a function of the predictive aleatoric uncertainty (AU) faced by the agent.\footnote{Since the diameter is a metric concept, we assume that we can find a well-defined metric $d_\mathbf{y}$ on $\mathcal{Y}$.
+If that is not the case, we substitute the diameter with the notion of cardinality.} If we want to avoid to perform the computation in \textbf{Step 5} of Algorithm \ref{algo-1} only to discover that $IR_\alpha(\hat{\mathcal{P}}_\text{pred})$ is ``too large'', then we can add a ``predictive AU check''.